-8.2 Implementation Costs and Funding Sources
+8.3 Implementation Budgets and Funding Sources

 CBGSA operations and GSP implementation will incur costs, which will require funding by the CBGSA.
-The five primary activities that will incur costs are listed below.
+The five primary activities that will incur costs are listed here.
 Table 8-1 summarizes these activities and estimated budgets.
 These estimates will be refined during GSP implementation as more information becomes available.

 - Implementing the GSP

 - Implementing GSP-related projects and management actions

 - CBGSA operations

 - Developing annual reports

-- Developing five-year evaluation reports
+- Developing five-year periodic evaluations and potential GSP updates